 Compared to anterior cruciate ligament (ACL) injuries, PCL injuries are not as common.
-Like the ACL, the PCL helps stabalize the knee by preventing the shin bone from slipping backwards.
-The reason PCL tears are less common is because it takes a good deal of force to tear it.
+Like the ACL, the PCL helps stabilize the knee by preventing the shin bone from slipping backward.
+The reason PCL tears are less common is that it takes a good deal of force to tear it.
 PCL tears usually occur when an athlete or driver’s bent knee is hit hard just below the kneecap

 If you have sustained this injury, you may notice swelling and pain immediately after the injury, difficulty walking, or feelings of instability.
 You should see your doctor to be evaluated.
 Your doctor may order an X-ray or MRI in working up your injury.

 If you have only damaged your PCL, surgery is usually not indicated.
 Rest, ice, compression, and elevation (RICE) are the recommended therapies in this case.
 Pain medication may be helpful shortly after the injury as well.